tramhao/termusic/README.md

 ### Requirements

 You will need to build with the stable rust toolchain.
-Version 1.58 is tested, and according to user feedback, versions below 1.52 do not work.
+Minimal Supported Rust Version 1.59.

 =======